alexpovel/srgn/README.md

 ello, orld
 ```

+> [!NOTE]
-As the default scope is to match the entire input, it is an error to specify deletion
+> As the default scope is to match the entire input, it is an error to specify
-without a scope.
+> deletion without a scope.

 #### Squeezing